Obsession (Star Trek: The Original Series): Plot

 During a planetary survey of Argus 10 being conducted by a team from the Federation starship USS Enterprise, Captain Kirk smells an odor and sends the three-man security team to find the source, ordering them to fire immediately if they see a gaseous creature.
-The being appears and attacks two of the members of the security team but Ensign Rizzo disobeys Kirk's order and does not fire his phaser; even as Kirk again orders Rizzo to fire, he just stands there and is also attacked, but is the lone survivor, dying in sickbay after being returned to the ship.
-The blood of all three victims are drained of hemoglobin.
-Fearing the killer to be a gaseous entity that he had encountered eleven years before while serving aboard the USS Farragut, Kirk neglects a rendezvous to deliver an antiviral for Theta 7 to the USS Yorktown to hunt for the creature.
-While the Enterprise crew fails to find the creature using shipboard sensors, Kirk sends a second landing party with five security officers and himself, again warning the men to fire full phaser.
+The being appears and attacks two of the members of the security team, but Ensign Rizzo disobeys Kirk's order and does not fire his phaser; even as Kirk again orders Rizzo to fire, he just stands there and is also attacked, but is the lone survivor, dying in sickbay after being returned to the ship.
+The blood of all three victims is drained of hemoglobin.
+Fearing the killer to be a gaseous entity that he had encountered eleven years before while serving aboard the USS Farragut, Kirk neglects a rendezvous with the USS Yorktown to deliver an antiviral for Theta 7, instead hunting for the creature.
+When the Enterprise crew fails to find the creature using shipboard sensors, Kirk accompanies a second landing party with five security officers, again warning the men to fire full phasers.
 This time Garrovick does fire as ordered, but only after hesitating when the creature attacks.
 It drains hemoglobin out of two more crew members, the others being with Captain Kirk.
 Back on the ship, when Kirk learns that security officer Garrovick hesitated to fire his phaser upon the creature, he relieves the ensign of his duties and confines him to quarters.